Were you aware The Adelaide Repertory Theatre is the oldest surviving amateur theatre company in the Southern Hemisphere?

 Securing the future

-As it reaches its centenary year, The Adelaide Repertory Theatre’s future is uncertain – but there are still firebrands who think it should and will survive.
+Reaching its centenary year in 2008, The Adelaide Repertory Theatre’s future is uncertain – but there are still firebrands who think it should and will survive.
 Lofty ideals and dreams of times long gone are not enough, however.
 There is a need for a large number of like-minded people to contribute – with cash, on-going sponsorships and fresh ideas.
 Although in its infancy in Australia, this is the age in Arts’ philanthropy by the individual entrepreneur and the world of business.
 Governments can no longer be depended on.
 That time has passed.

 While The Adelaide Repertory Theatre continues in its endeavour to present entertaining, high quality performances which reflect its position as Australia’s longest continuously-performing, non-professional theatre company, it knows it cannot rest on its past glories.
 They are the foundation but now, for a successful second century, much hard work – ever the lot of amateur theatre – will again be required!